Vivekgoku20/IndexDev/Readme.md

 - Start the Redis cache service
 - Set up all necessary networking between services
 - Mount the required volumes for persistent data

-To run in detached mode:
+- in dockerfile.scheduler, you can add a initialize flag if you want to populate the data for last 30 days on first run To run in detached mode:
 ```bash
 docker-compose up -d --build